 With a critical listening can, your focus is on instrument separation, detail, and overall timbre.
 What is Timbre?
 The primary concern is hearing what went into the song, and unveiling the blanket that inevitably covers a lot of what you’re missing in lesser models.

 When delving into some of these more sophisticated offerings, you’ll start to understand why the price is higher.
 In my Oppo PM3 Review, I described the sound as being those “missing puzzle pieces.”
 Everything you’ve always wanted to hear comes through.
 But do you need an amp?
 That’s also an important consideration.

 Do you need a headphone amp?

-To know if your amplifier will suffice, simply divide the impedance of your headphones by 8.
+Another way to know if your amplifier will suffice is by simply dividing the impedance of your headphones by 8.
 If the resulting number is higher than the output impedance of your amp, you should be fine.